 If you are interested in joining the Watson Lab, there are a range of potential project topics available, but I am also open to discussing other opportunities to collaborate.
 For information about scholarships and enrollments in the CSU PhD program, click here.
 You should also read my manifesto regarding expectations (yours and mine) regarding research students.
+For more information on how teaching informs my research and vice-versa, here’s some thoughts.

 The use of call playback for birding.
 For many years, playing pre-recorded calls has been used as a survey tool by ornithologists, determining occurrence patterns of rails, owls and other elusive species by tricking them into responding to a perceived intruder.
 With the rise of smartphones and a growing number of bird ID apps that include calls, the use of call playback is now commonplace in recreational birding.
 Many regard this practice as necessarily bad, but we know very little about the practice; in terms of both the motivations of birders / birding guides and the effects on birds themselves.
 Two integrated projects looking at these related aspects are currently available.